Eme98/CSS_french_debates/README.md

 This work is a project for a Computational Social Science lecture at the LMU.
 The Professor in charge of the course is Christoph Kern (LMU).

-The aim of the project is to assess whether women are more interrupted than men during a debate at the Assemblée Nationale in France and which words are used to interrupt them.
+The aim of the project is to assess (a) whether women are more interrupted than men during a debate at the Assemblée Nationale in France and (b) which words are used to interrupt them.

 To this end, the 31 debates of the summer 2022 at the Assemblée Nationale are used.
 Wordclouds and Feature of Co-occurence matrices are used to compare which words are used when interrupting a man or a women.